shatadalsamui/SAMCFD/README.md

 # CFD-Broker: Real-Time CFD Trading Platform

-CFD-Broker is a **production-grade, event-driven trading platform** for Contracts for Difference (CFDs), built for **scalability, reliability, and ultra-low-latency performance**.
+CFD-Broker is a production-grade, event-driven trading platform for Contracts for Difference (CFDs), built for scalability, reliability, and ultra-low-latency performance.
 The platform features secure user authentication, high-frequency price streaming, and a modern web interface for trading simulations.
-Architected as a monorepo with Turborepo, it leverages a **microservices architecture** powered by the Bun runtime, Kafka for asynchronous messaging, Redis for low-latency caching, and PostgreSQL for robust data persistence.
+Architected as a monorepo with Turborepo, it leverages a microservices architecture powered by the Bun runtime, Kafka for asynchronous messaging, Redis for low-latency caching, and PostgreSQL for robust data persistence.

 ---

-## 🚀 Key Features & Metrics
+## Key Features & Metrics

 - **Massive User Scalability:** Designed to support 100,000+ registered users per moderate instance (2-4 vCPUs, 8GB RAM), with seamless horizontal scaling.
 - **Ultra-Low-Latency Streaming:** Real-time price updates delivered to 1,000+ concurrent WebSocket clients with <50ms end-to-end latency.